Student Rights and Responsibilities

-The College has developed a well-balanced program of varsity athletics for both men and women; and schedules intercollegiate contests in soccer, cross country, women’s volleyball, men’s and women’s basketball, tennis, golf, baseball, women’s softball, and bowling.
+The College has developed a well-balanced program of varsity athletics for both men and women; and schedules intercollegiate contests in soccer, cross country, women’s volleyball, men’s and women’s basketball, baseball, and women’s softball.

-The College is a member of the National Junior College Athletic Association and the Mid-Hudson Athletic Conference.
+The College is a member of the National Junior College Athletic Association of the Mid-Hudson Athletic Conference.

 Additional Student Services

-The DCC Bookstore is located in Dutchess Hall, Room 211 (845) 431-8080.
-In addition to all the textbooks required for your classes, we have a wide variety of school supplies, reference materials, novelties, greeting cards, giftcards and Dutchess imprinted gifts and clothing.
+The DCC Bookstore is located in Dutchess Hall, room 211 (845) 431-8080.
+In addition to all the textbooks required for your classes, it has a wide variety of school supplies, reference materials, novelties, greeting cards, giftcards and Dutchess imprinted gifts and clothing.
 Special orders for textbooks are welcome.

-The Bookstore has an Automated Teller Machine available to students during regular store hours.
-The ATM will accept most bankcards, credit cards and debit cards.
+An ATM adjacent to the Bookstore is available to students when Dutchess Hall is open.
+The ATM will accept most bank cards, credit cards and debit cards.

 During the week of final exams at the end of the fall and spring semesters, the Bookstore has “Buy Back Days” during which students may sell their used textbooks back to the Bookstore.
 Students should be aware that current supply, condition, publication date and whether or not faculty will use the book in the future are all factors that affect the buyback price.

-Refund policies and bookstore hours are posted in the store, online at www.dccbookstore.com and on the card attached to your cash register receipt.
+Refund policies and bookstore hours are posted in the store and online at www.dccbookstore.com.

 Day Care Center

 Enrollment is on a first-come, first-served basis.
 Early registration is strongly suggested.
-Registration materials can be obtained from the center director, or call (845) 431-8085.
+Registration materials can be obtained from the center director, or by calling (845) 431-8085.

-On-campus student housing is now available for full-time students interested in combining the quality, affordability and other benefits of a DCC education with the experience of living away at school.
-Conklin Hall features fully furnished two-, four-, five- and six-person suites that include two bathrooms, a living room and kitchenette (with sink, microwave and 16.5 cubic-foot refrigerator/freezer).
+On-campus housing is available for full-time students interested in combining the quality, affordability and other benefits of a DCC education with the experience of living away at school.
+Conklin Hall features fully furnished suites that include two bathrooms, a living room and kitchenette (with sink, microwave and full refrigerator).